OmniBlocks/scratch-gui/text-editor.md

 theme={this.props.theme.isDark() ? 'dark' : 'light'},
 ```

 I was overjoyed that this instantly worked exactly how I want it.
 Now I just need to scrap the entire scratch vm and replace it with something more IDE-y, but I guess that can wait.
-This is a great milestone, I will commit now.
+This is a great milestone, I will commit now (Commit 6e329bc8fbe546b7a9abb69d4fa90df37b622f37).
 I'll work on the file explorer, like the one that shows up in the left to VS Code with the folders and whatnot.

 Honestly, I feel much better now that I took that nap.
 The reason I used AI in the first place was because I had a strong headache, and thinking hurt more, so I couldn't look and read the code properly or try to understand it.